yojoe/go-raml/README.md

-   --no-main        Do not generate a main.go file --no-apidocs     Do not generate API Docs in /apidocs/?raml=api.raml endpoint --import-path    "examples.com/ramlcode"	import path of the generated code
+   --no-main        Do not generate a main.go file --no-apidocs     Do not generate API Docs in /apidocs/?raml=api.raml endpoint --import-path    "examples.com/ramlcode"	import path of the generated code --kind           Kind of server to generate.
+Sanic/Flask. default is flask
 ```

 ## Generating Client